alexeyu/structure-matcher/README.md

 ### Pros and cons

 The library is:
-* lightweight - no dependencies at all;
+* lightweight - no dependencies at all for the core module; json and examples modules depend on Jackson library.
 * flexible - you can assign any matcher to any property of a composite object;
-* extensible - you can write your matchers, however two dozen of them are already availble, covering many use cases.
+* extensible - you can write your matchers, however two dozen of them are already available, covering many use cases.

 The result can be converted to JSON and stored to a file which will make comparison of thousands of objects easy to read or parse.